Another 48 Hrs.: Plot

 Burroughs, who works for the Ice Man, was trying to hire Brock as insurance, just in case Cherry and Hickok fail to kill Reggie.
-When the Ice Man kills Hickok's and Cherry's primary contact man, Malcolm Price (Ted Markland), Hickok, knowing that Burroughs works for the Ice Man, kills Burroughs in retaliation.
-Reggie finally admits to Jack the truth—that the reason why the Ice Man put a hit out on Reggie is because he's seen the Ice Man's face before, and he can identify the Ice Man.
+When the Ice Man kills Hickok's and Cherry's primary contact man, Malcolm Price, Hickok and Cherry, knowing that Burroughs works for the Ice Man, both kill Burroughs in retaliation.
+Reggie finally admits to Jack that the reason the Ice Man put a hit out on Reggie is because he's seen the Ice Man's face and can identify him.

-Reggie owes money to Kirkland Smith (Bernie Casey), an inmate who protected Reggie from the Ice Man's hitmen in prison.
-Reggie goes to the goodwill store where Kirkland's daughter Amy (Tisha Campbell) works, so he can give her the money that he owes to Kirkland, but Reggie and Amy are captured by Cherry and Hickok, and taken to a local nightclub called the Bird Cage, in San Francisco's North Beach neighborhood.
+Reggie owes money to Kirkland Smith, an inmate who protected him from the Ice Man's hitmen in prison.
+Reggie goes to the goodwill store where Kirkland's daughter Amy works, so he can give her the money that he owes to Kirkland, but the two are captured by Cherry and Hickok and taken to a local nightclub called the Bird Cage, in San Francisco's North Beach neighborhood.
 Inspector Frank Cruise (Ed O'Ross) arrives and orders Cherry and Hickok to kill Reggie and Amy.
-Before that can happen, Jack shows up as Reggie identifies the Ice Man as Inspector Ben Kehoe (Brion James) -- Jack's friend and fellow officer—with Cruise serving as Kehoe's accomplice.
-It turns out that Kehoe had Cruise pick Brock's gun up at the track so it wouldn't be found, because Kehoe believed that Jack was getting too close to identifying him as the Ice Man.
+Before that can happen, Jack shows up as Reggie identifies the Ice Man as Inspector Ben Kehoe -- Jack's friend and fellow officer—with Cruise serving as Kehoe's accomplice.
+Kehoe had Cruise pick Brock's gun up at the track so it wouldn't be found, because Kehoe believed that Jack was getting too close to identifying him as the Ice Man.

 A shootout ensues, with Jack wounding Hickok and Cherry, and killing Cruise.
-After Reggie kills both Hickok and Cherry, Reggie is held captive by Kehoe, and used as a human shield.
-Reggie, angry about how horrible his day has gone since getting released from prison, sarcastically begs Jack to shoot him.
-Jack, seeing a way to get Reggie out of Kehoe's grip, fires a shot into Reggie's shoulder, wounding him and causing him to slide downward to the floor, and then Jack kills Kehoe by shooting him seven times.
-Before Reggie is transported to the hospital, Jack lets him know of the $500,000 that he took off of Kehoe, and that Jack will meet Reggie at the hospital to talk about it.
-As the ambulance leaves with Reggie, Jack realizes that Reggie has once again stolen his lighter.
+After Reggie kills Hickok and Cherry, he is held captive by Kehoe and used as a human shield.
+Reggie, angry about how horribly his day has gone, sarcastically begs Jack to shoot him.
+Jack, seeing a way to get Reggie out of Kehoe's grip, fires a shot into Reggie's shoulder, wounding him, and then kills Kehoe by shooting him.
+Before Reggie is transported to the hospital, Jack lets him know of the $500,000 that he took off of Kehoe.
+As the ambulance leaves with Reggie, Jack realizes that Reggie has again stolen his lighter.
 They both laugh about it—Reggie in the ambulance, and Jack standing with Amy outside the Bird Cage club.